corrode/corrode.github.io/content/why-rust/_index.md

 businesses, where discussions tend to highlight performance benefits and gloss over other crucial aspects.

-In my role as a Rust consultant, I have had the opportunity to engage with many companies, large and small.
-I found that companies value productivity, stability, and long-term maintainability over performance.
+In my role as a Rust consultant, [I have had the opportunity to engage with many companies, large and small](/podcast).
+I found that companies value Rust's stability, and long-term maintainability on par with its performance benefits.

 This overview distills key insights, offering a resource for businesses to assess whether Rust is the right tool for their use-case or not.